Lenny Walls

-Lenny Brad Walls (born September 26, 1979) is a former professional American and Canadian football defensive back.
-He last played for the Edmonton Eskimos of the Canadian Football League.
+Lenny Brad Walls (born September 26, 1979) is an American former professional football defensive back.
 He was signed by the Denver Broncos as an undrafted free agent in 2002.
 He played college football for the Boston College Eagles.

-Walls has also been a member of the Kansas City Chiefs, St. Louis Rams, Baltimore Ravens and Calgary Stampeders.
+Walls was also a member of the Oakland Raiders, Kansas City Chiefs, St. Louis Rams, Baltimore Ravens, Calgary Stampeders, Winnipeg Blue Bombers, and Edmonton Eskimos.
 He helped the Stampeders win the 2008 Grey Cup.

 College career

 After graduating from Galileo High School at San Francisco in 1997, Walls attended St. Mary's College of California and transferred to the City College of San Francisco then to Boston College.
 He played in 21 games for the Eagles and recorded 84 tackles, four sacks, nine interception and 17 pass breakups.
 At the City College of San Francisco he won a junior college championship and was a teammate of quarterback Nick Rolovich.